 Letter to Veritas Regarding the SCOTUS Decision

-This letter was released to Veritas Community Church members from Lead Pastor Nick Nye and the elder council at the beginning of July.
+This letter was released to Veritas Community Church members from Nick Nye, who was Lead Pastor of Veritas at the time this was published.

 Veritas is a unique church filled with people from all backgrounds, and with the SCOTUS decision this week I have seen social media posts riddled with joy and fear.
 The debate is a complex one, and even more complex is how we, Veritas, as a Jesus-centered, biblical church should navigate our lives into the future.

 The temptation for us is to either panic or praise the decision, but because Jesus is still in charge of his church today and forever, is there a way to move forward humbly, lovingly and biblically?

 This letter will give a brief response to Veritas Community Church.
 Not to everyone in evangelical Christianity—that’s too much, but to the church in which God is holding me accountable along side the ten other Veritas pastors.